thoth-tech/documentation/docs/OnTrack/Jupyter Notebook/Docker-Documentation-Research-T1-2022.md

   unrelated to this feature)
 - The back-end container which hosts the logic related to database interactions and other processes

-To achieve the Jupyter conversion feature, we will be using a new container that contains all of the dependencies (Python, TeX, etc.) needed for a .ipynb to PDF conversion, and performing the conversion process within this container.
+To achieve the Jupyter Notebook conversion feature, we will be using a new container that contains all of the dependencies (Python, TeX, etc.) needed for a .ipynb(Jupyter Notebook File) to PDF conversion, and performing the conversion process within this container.
 This allows us to have a standalone software package that is extendable if required, for example if new Python libraries are required by a unit.
 It also means that we are able to create as many standalone containers as required for different conversion processes, such as:

 - Docx to PDF conversion using Apache POI
 - Powerpoint presentation to PDF conversion using Apache POI

-This will allow us to add a wide range of compatability in the future, regardless of the software requirements.

 ## Overview of Conversion Process

 [<img src="docker_flow.png" />](docker_flow.png)

-When the OnTrack front-end sends a new file to the OnTrack back-end, the back-end will be able to determine the file type and if it needs to be converted.
-If the OnTrack back-end recieves a .ipynb file, it will 'spin up' the Jupyter to PDF conversion container to perform the conversion process.
+When the OnTrack front-end sends a new file to the OnTrack back-end, the back-end will be able to determine the file type, and if the file needs to be converted.
+If the OnTrack back-end recieves a .ipynb file, it will run the Jupyter to PDF conversion container to perform the conversion process.

 This is done via a shell command that does several things: